shaik1002/biggitlabbomb/doc/development/testing_guide/end_to_end/running_tests_that_require_special_setup.md

 - You can find the full image address from a pipeline by [following these instructions](https://handbook.gitlab.com/handbook/engineering/infrastructure/test-platform/tips-and-tricks/#running-gitlab-qa-pipeline-against-a-specific-gitlab-release).
 You might be prompted to set the `GITLAB_QA_ACCESS_TOKEN` variable if you specify the full image address.
 - You can increase the wait time for replication by setting `GEO_MAX_FILE_REPLICATION_TIME` and `GEO_MAX_DB_REPLICATION_TIME`.
 The default is 120 seconds.
-- To save time during tests, create a personal access token with API access on the Geo primary node, and pass that value in as `GITLAB_QA_ACCESS_TOKEN` and `GITLAB_QA_ADMIN_ACCESS_TOKEN`.
+- To save time during tests, create a Personal Access Token with API access on the Geo primary node, and pass that value in as `GITLAB_QA_ACCESS_TOKEN` and `GITLAB_QA_ADMIN_ACCESS_TOKEN`.

 ## Group SAML Tests